AdobeDocs/experience-platform.en/help/sources/tutorials/ui/create/adobe-applications/analytics.md

 * [Data Prep mapping functions](../../../../../data-prep/functions.md)
 * [Add calculated fields](../../../../../data-prep/ui/mapping.md#calculated-fields)

-### Filtering (Beta)
+### Filtering for [!DNL Profile Service] (Beta)

 >[!IMPORTANT]
 >
 >Support for filtering [!DNL Analytics] data is currently in beta and is not available to all users.
 The documentation and the functionality are subject to change.

 Once you have completed mappings for your [!DNL Analytics] report suite data, you can apply filtering rules and conditions to selectively include or exclude data from ingestion to the [!DNL Profile Service].
 Support for filtering is only available for [!DNL Analytics] data and data is only filtered prior to entering [!DNL Profile.]
-All other data are ingested into the data lake.
+All data are ingested into the data lake.

 #### Row-level filtering